ECC83 vs 12AX7: Same Tube Family?

 Why the Two Names Exist

-The name on your amplifier or old tube is still important because it tells you which family to buy.
+The name on your equipment or old tube is still important because it tells you which family to buy.
 When the socket or manual says 12AX7, ECC83 is the PSVANE category to check.
 When it says ECC83, a 12AX7-family tube is the direct starting point.

 Where ECC83 / 12AX7 Is Used